 - The CA-FIP at Grain SA has successfully designed, implemented and managed various CA Key Strategic Objectives (KSO's) and projects, mostly funded by The Maize Trust and to a lesser extent by the Winter Cereal Trust.
-The CA FIP has completed its third year (season) and significant momentum has already been built into the fourth season. - The amount of CA related articles published have increased significantly, especially in SA Grain magazine.
+The CA FIP has completed its fifth year (season) and significant momentum has already been built into the fourth season. - The amount of CA related articles published have increased significantly, especially in SA Grain magazine.
 This is still seen as very relevant and important and will continue.
 Other relevant stakeholders, such as popular magazines (e.g. Landbouweekblad and Farmers Weekly were engaged to accelerate this process.
 All the articles in SA Grain can be accessed through the Grain SA website. - Awareness on CA will be continued and accelerated.
 Any relevant event of quality, such as the annual KZN no-till conference and farmers' days, are opportunities to promote CA, including the role of The Maize Trust / Grain SA.
-A number of successful awareness events were held in this period.
+A number of successful awareness events were held in this period, especially the Ottosdal and the Reitz conferences, the latter jointly done with Riemland study group, Landbouweekblad, VKB and DeKalb seed.
 A new awareness initiative, the development of a series of CA videos, has been launched in November 2016.
-Videos are already available on the website and new videos will be developed in 2017/2018. - The Argentinian collaboration is an important project for Grain SA and a new cooperation agreement has been successfully implemented at three existing CA platforms: Ottosdal, Vrede and SOK.
-For the 2016/2017 season, trials in Ottosdal and Kroonstad were planted successfully, but due to logistical reasons, the planter could not be delivered in the Vrede study area to plant trials.
-This agreement came to an end in July 2017; its extension has been signed with Argentinian counterparts, but details of trial implementation still need to be finalised with Argentinean counterparts. - Participation in national CA forums is seen as an important objective to continuously improve the enabling environment for CA to flourish and various forums, conferences and workshops have been supported in this regard.
-Of particular importance was the participation in the National LandCare conference held in Kimberley during October 2016, as well as a dialogue with DEA around Carbon Tax and incentives. - The implementation of on-farm, farmer-led research projects among commercial and smallholder farmers are seen as major milestones in the implementation and out-scaling of the CA-FIP.
+Videos are already available on the website and new videos are being developed in 2017/2018.
+Dr Smith is also member of the organising committee of the 2nd African Conservation Agriculture Conference that will be held in Johannesburg in October 2018. - The Argentinian collaboration is an important project for Grain SA.
+This agreement came to an end in July 2017; its extension has been signed with Argentinian counterparts, but details of trial implementation could not be finalised with Argentinean counterparts for the 2017-2018 season.
+However, several on-farm trials were established in the various study areas using the Argentinian system. - Participation in national CA forums is seen as an important objective to continuously improve the enabling environment for CA to flourish and various forums, conferences and workshops have been supported in this regard.
+Of particular importance was the participation in a dialogue with DEA around Carbon Tax and incentives.
+The CA policy is currently having its public participation meetings. - The implementation of on-farm, farmer-led research projects among commercial and smallholder farmers are seen as major milestones in the implementation and out-scaling of the CA-FIP.
 At the moment five projects are implemented at various sites and follow the Innovation Systems approach, having farmers in the centre of the innovation process.
 At this stage these projects have shown remarkable success, progress and impact. - Amidst the various serious environmental threats and dire economic situation of many grain farmers, a greater urgency emerged to scale out CA to more farmers much faster.
 For that purpose, much more resources are urgently needed, including manpower, funding and infrastructure.
 Various opportunities are continuously being explored in this regard.

-5. SUMMARY OF CA FIP EXPENSES BY AUGUST 2017
+5. SUMMARY OF CA FIP EXPENSES BY FEBRUARY 2018